kazukidevnull/ohshitgit/no(WIP)/swears/tips/05-accidental-commit-wrong-branch.md

 # nå er endringene dine på riktig gren
 ```

-A lot of people have suggested using `cherry-pick` for this situation too, so take your pick on whatever one makes the most sense to you!
 Mange folk har foreslått å bruke `cherry-pick` for denne situasjonen også, så velg det som gir mest mening for deg!

 ```git